 In Belize, we’re approaching an Independence Day that is far from traditional after a year like 2020.
 Where some families might head out for an annual firework show, sandbar party, or even roadside Carnival march with friends, our “typical” plans are simply not possible this year.
 However, civic pride should never hinge on the celebratory activities, but solely on celebrating the month itself and the milestone achievements held within.
 Much akin to our current climate, Belize celebrates this September with the following national theme, thanks to Martinez, a thirteen-year-old second form student of Sacred Heart College in San Ignacio:

 Overcoming adversity.
 Creating opportunity.
 Belizeans: Unite for prosperity.

-After all, there’s still ways to add a little spark for a September to remember.
+After all, there are still ways to add a little spark for a September to remember.

 The Battle of St. Georges Caye Day

 On September 10th Belizeans celebrate the Battle of St. George’s Caye that took place (at you guessed it) St. George’s Caye, located approximately 8 miles away off the coast of Belize City.
 This Battle celebrates the victory of the British Baymen, Settlers, and slaves defeating the Spaniards in 1798.
 While the battle was short, lasting from the 3rd to the 10th, it was a monumental win for the Baymen.
 This pivotal event in Belizean history gained the Baymen their territory and freedom by conquest.